NicoAICP/CNUS_Packer/README.md

 # CNUS_Packer
- Port of NUSPacker in C#
+ Port of NUSPacker in C# to remove the dependency of Java.

+You need to install the .Net Core 2.1 Framework (https://dotnet.microsoft.com/download/thank-you/dotnet-runtime-2.1.12-windows-x64-installer)

 Usage: